Moles, Spots and Genital Warts

 What are moles, warts and spots?

 The popular spots that appear on the skin of the face or body in general in the form of moles and warts can also affect the skin of the male or female genitals, darkening them and altering their aesthetic appearance.
-Lately, this is one of the most frequent consultations at Andromedi, and not only from patients from Seville and the province, but from the rest of Spain who travel to our city looking for a specialist in this type of lesions in the intimate area.
+Lately, this is one of the most frequent consultations at Andromedi, and not only from patients from our clinics in Madrid, Seville and Tenerife and the province, but from the rest of Spain who travel to our city looking for a specialist in this type of lesions in the intimate area.

 Fortunately, there are new and effective techniques in aesthetic medicine that provide great results, while at the same time delivering high levels of safety.